 In fact, it is often said that Calabria is Italy’s best-kept secret.
 Besides the local people, the visitors they often get are Italians from the North of Italy, Rome and Naples.
 Many people from Naples tend to stay on the Cedro Coast as it is much closer to Campania.
-With so many beaches, you are probably wondering which beaches are the best in Calabria?
+With so many beaches, you are probably wondering which are the best beaches in Calabria?
 Watch the videos and my recommendations below to find out.

-Beach holidays in Calabria
+Beach holidays in Calabria with the best beaches

 People come for the beautiful beaches, nature and uncontaminated sea.
 Many have holiday homes close to the beach.
 You will find many holiday complexes in most towns as well as hotels and B&Bs.
 I would like to share with you 10 of my favourite beaches.